xitu/gold-miner/article/2023/why-naming-is-1-skill-for-writing-clean-code.md

 Don’t get overly stuck on always figuring out the perfect name at the get-go → it is okay to do multiple iterations of your code, with both your code and name improving with each iteration.

-## [](https://dev.to/wasp/why-naming-is-1-skill-for-writing-clean-code-4a5p#reviewing-code-with-naming-in-mind)Reviewing code with naming in mind
+## Reviewing code with naming in mind

-Once you start thinking a lot about naming, you will see how it will change your code review process: focus shifts from looking at implementation details to looking at names first.
+一旦您开始深入思索命名的问题，you will see how it will change your code review process: focus shifts from looking at implementation details to looking at names first.

 **When I am doing a code review, there is one predominant thought I will be thinking about: “Is this name clear?”**.
 From there, the whole review evolves and results in clean code.